WHO WERE THE SAMURAI

 The Samurai or Bushi - were the Warrior Knights of Pre-modern Japan.

-They later made up the ruling military class - Samurai employed a range of weapons such as bows and arrows, spears and guns, but their main weapon and symbol was the sword.
+They later made up the ruling military class - Samurai employed a range of weapons such as bows and arrows, pole-arms such as spears and naginata eventually firearms - matchlock guns arrived in 1543, but their main Personal weapon and symbol was the Sword.

 In the 12th Century, two military clans named the Minamoto and Taira had become very powerful.